Mexico debate

 By Carin Zissis

-Claudia Sheinbaum, Xóchitl Gálvez, and Jorge Álvarez Máynez spar in three debates on April 7 and 28 and May 19.
-AS/COA Online tracks each one.
+Claudia Sheinbaum, Xóchitl Gálvez, and Jorge Álvarez Máynez sparred in three debates.
+AS/COA Online tracks the topics and formats of each.

-This page was originally published on April 8, 2024 and gets updated after each debate.
+This page was originally published on April 8, 2024 and has been updated since.

 Whether debates can make a difference in the outcome of an election is, well, a matter of debate.
 On one hand, the forums can help voters make better-informed decisions at the ballot box and engage with the electoral process in a manner that deepens democracy.
 On the other, many observers contend that unless a candidate has a disastrous performance, debates are unlikely to affect results.

-In the case of Mexico, the question of whether debates matter is unclear in a race where polls give Claudia Sheinbaum of the governing Morena alliance a roughly 24-point lead over her closest rival, Xóchitl Gálvez of the PAN-PRI-PRD opposition coalition.
-Another candidate, MC’s Jorge Álvarez Máynez, lands a distant third with support in the single digits.
+In the case of Mexico, the question of whether debates matter is unclear in a race where polls give Claudia Sheinbaum of the governing Morena alliance a roughly 22-point lead over her closest rival, Xóchitl Gálvez of the PAN-PRI-PRD opposition coalition.
+Another candidate, MC’s Jorge Álvarez Máynez, lands a distant third.

 Mexico has been holding presidential debates for 30 years, starting with the 1994 elections.
 There are signs debates have had an impact on the trajectory of the country’s races, even if they didn’t change the final outcomes of the last two presidential votes of 2012 and 2018.
-Moreover, some have speculated that Gálvez has a down-to-earth nature that matches that of current President Andrés Manuel López Obrador—a trait that could help her on the debate floor against Sheinbaum’s dry style.
-Still, Sheinbaum’s polling allows the former Mexico City mayor to take the stage with the confidence of someone with a big head start in the competition.
+Given that President Andrés Manuel López Obrador ran for president three times, this was the first round of presidential debates in which he did not feature since 2000.

-The three presidential debates take place April 7, April 28, and May 19 in Mexico City.
+The three presidential debates took place April 7, April 28, and May 19 in Mexico City.
 AS/COA Online summarizes the themes, formats, and outcomes of each forum.

 April 7: The stage-setting debate